 If you are a registered and practicing nurse, there are several online degree programs that you can undertake to further your career.
 These non-clinical degrees are delivered entirely over the internet and can be completed either full-time or part-time.
 They are ideal for currently practicing nurses who are looking to advance their careers and move more to the managerial side of things.

 A fantastic example of an online nursing degree is the Baylor DNP NNP program.
 This 18-month online program is designed for actively practicing registered nurses who want to undertake an advanced practice role leading nursing care for infants up to the age of 24 months.
-This is just one example; there are several different types of program available with several different institutions.
+This is just one example; there are several different types of programs available with several different institutions.
+You can become an RN if you are already a CNA.
+Find trade schools in your state to study better.

 Online Degrees: Why Do It?